Seven players publicly criticised by Jose Mourinho – and how they responded

 What Mourinho said: Well, where to start?
 We pulled together this timeline of Pogba and Mourinho’s turbulent relationship at the start of his final season at Old Trafford, which ended with the manager claiming he had never been happier with the midfielder.
 A month later, Mourinho stripped Pogba of the vice-captaincy.

-What happened next: Mourinho failed to get the best out of Pogba and ultimately paid the price by losing his job, although it doesn’t seem like the Frenchman has a long-term future at Old Trafford either.
+What happened next: Mourinho failed to get the best out of Pogba and ultimately paid the price by losing his job.

 Tanguy Ndombele – December 2019/the rest of eternity